-Approximately 25 percent of our primary care providers’ patients have behavioral and mental health concerns.
-These concerns span all demographics and are estimated to touch the lives of more than 500,000 kids in Georgia.
 Studies have shown that early detection, assessment and intervention in patients who exhibit behavioral and mental health concerns can affect future outcomes.

 The Behavioral Health Provider Education Initiative takes a three-pronged approach to meeting the needs of healthcare providers and their patients.
 The three areas of commitment are: